-7 Amazing Ways To Experience Europe In Summer
+7 Adventurous Ways To Experience Europe In Summer

 There’s so much to do and see in Europe that just thinking about where to start is overwhelming.
-From mossy ruins to soaring peaks, centuries-old buildings to glistening beaches, music festivals to natural spectacles and more.
-How can you possibly take it all in?
+From mossy ruins to soaring peaks, centuries-old buildings to glistening beaches, music festivals to natural spectacles — how can you possibly take it all in?

-There’s so much more to France than sipping wine by the Eiffel tower.
-In the country’s sunny south lie the Pyrenees, a mountain range straddling the border between France and Spain.
-Providing a dramatic backdrop to the small town of Lourdes, the Pyrenees offers stunning views accessible by foot and by chairlift.
+There’s so much more to France than sipping wine by the Eiffel Tower.
+In the country’s sunny south are the Pyrenees, a mountain range straddling the border between France and Spain.
+Providing a dramatic backdrop to the small town of Lourdes, the Pyrenees offer stunning vantage points which are accessible by foot and by chairlift.

-While I enjoy a good hike as much as the next guy, Amsterdam offers decidedly more stylish modes of transport — and we’re not just talking about the city’s famously overcrowded cyclists.
+While I enjoy a good hike as much as the next guy, Amsterdam offers decidedly more stylish modes of transport — and we’re not just talking about the city’s famous bicycles.

-The Dutch capital sports an intricate network of waterways that date back to the 17th century, and is now a UNESCO World Heritage Site.
+The Dutch capital sports an intricate network of UNESCO World Heritage-listed waterways that date back to the 17th century.
 Should you want to explore some of the city’s 165 canals, there are several different methods available, from practical shuttle services to romantic candlelit tours, complete with food and cocktails.

 If there’s a better mode of urban transport, I haven’t heard about it.